PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Method

 \subsection{Physics-Augmented Video Data Construction}

-Our physics augmented video data construction pipeline (PhyAugPipe) is shown in Fig.~\ref{fig:data_pipeline}.
-We use a VLM, Qwen-2.5-72B-Instruct~\cite{qwen2}, with our chain-of-thoughts (CoT) in (b) to filter videos with rich physics interactions and phenomena in (c) from a T2V data pool in (a).
-Then in (d), we cluster the filtered data according to their action categories and sample the data with the rewards of physics-aware VLM, VideoCon-Physics~\cite{videophy}, in (e).
+Due to the scarcity of text-video data pairs with rich physics interactions and phenomena, we design a Physics-Augmented video data construction Pipeline (PhyAugPipe).
+As shown in Fig.~\ref{fig:data_pipeline}, we first use a VLM, Qwen2.5-72B-Instruct~\cite{qwen2}, equipped with our chain-of-thought (CoT) reasoning in (b) to derive physics-rich videos in (c) by filtering from a large T2V data pool in (a).
+Then in (d), we cluster the filtered data according to their action categories and sample the data with the rewards of a physics-aware VLM, VideoCon-Physics~\cite{videophy}, in (e).

 \textbf{Data Filtering with CoT.} As shown in Fig.~\ref{fig:data_pipeline} (b), Qwen2.5 with our CoT first parses the elements from the given prompts and video frames, including the physical objects with materials, actions and forces between them.
 Based on the parsed elements, Qwen2.5 reasons how the entities interact and what results, and rates the physics richness of the data with a score from 0 to 1.
 Eventually, Qwen2.5 extends the prompt with explicit physics reasoning.
 Although we explore the implicit physics reasoning ability of T2V models, but our dataset still include the extended prompts to support other research purposes, such as LLM-guided T2V.
 Please refer to Alg.~\ref{alg:cot_pipeline} for the details of our CoT rules.
 Then in Fig.~\ref{fig:data_pipeline} (c), we threshold the data according to the estimated physics richness.